sts4222/F5XC-BotDefense-local-logview/iApp-3.1/README.md

 ## Installation

-- copy files and folder or clone repo to your BIG-IP.
+- copy script and files folder or clone repo to your BIG-IP.
 - make the script executable \

     `chmod +x logviewer.py`